Schengen Area: United Kingdom

-As noted above, the UK declined to participate in the Schengen agreement and secured an opt-out from it.
-In 1999, the UK formally requested participation in certain provisions of the Schengen acquis – Title III relating to Police Security and Judicial Cooperation, and this request was approved by the Council of the European Union on 29 May 2000.
+The UK declined to participate in the Schengen agreement and secured an opt-out from it.
+In 1999, the UK formally requested participation in certain provisions of the Schengen acquis – Title III relating to Police Security and Judicial Cooperation – and this request was approved by the Council of the European Union on 29 May 2000.
 The United Kingdom's formal participation in the previously approved areas of cooperation was put into effect by a 2004 Council decision that came into effect on 1 January 2005.
 Although the United Kingdom was not part of the Schengen passport-free area, it still used the Schengen Information System, a governmental database used by European countries to store and disseminate information on individuals and property.
 This allowed the UK to exchange information with countries that are a part of the Schengen agreement, often for the sake of liaising over law enforcement.

 On 31 January 2020, the United Kingdom withdrew from the European Union and the Schengen accords ceased to apply to it.
 The UK declared its intent to withdraw from these arrangements at the end of its transition period, and did so on 31 December 2020.